ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_duplicating_keys.md

   message is shown.
 Error scenario: Technical problems while persisting to the key database.
 The user is informed about the issue.
-Postcondition: The new key is persisted to the database.
+Postcondition: The new key (and its subtree) is persisted to the database.
 Non-functional Constraints: -